jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 (4) If the chairperson or the deputy chairperson vacates office as a member of Te Pūtahi Paoho, or resigns from the office of chairperson or deputy chairperson, as the case may be, Te Pūtahi Paoho must elect an existing member of Te Pūtahi Paoho to hold the office of chairperson or deputy chairperson, as the case may be.
 (5) No person may, at the same time, hold the office of both chairperson and deputy chairperson of Te Pūtahi Paoho.

+**Conduct of meetings**

 ### 4 Meetings
 (1) Te Pūtahi Paoho may hold meetings as necessary for the efficient performance of its functions.
 (2) The chairperson of Te Pūtahi Paoho must determine the date, time, and place of each meeting of Te Pūtahi Paoho, and must give not less than 7 working days' written notice to members of—
   (a) the date, time, and place of the meeting; and (b) the agenda for the meeting.
+(2A) Notice of a meeting may be given by post, personal delivery, or electronic communication.
 (3) Notice need not be given under subclause (2)—
   (a) to a member who for the time being is absent from New Zealand; or (b) in respect of an adjourned meeting.
 (4) If all members who are entitled to receive notice give their consent, the requirement to notify a meeting may be waived.

 ### 5 Teleconference meetings
-(1) A meeting may be conducted by teleconference or by any means of communication that allows the members reasonably to participate in the proceedings.
+(1) A meeting may be conducted by means of audio, audio and visual, or electronic communication, provided that— (a) all of the members who wish to participate in the meeting have access to the technology necessary to participate in the meeting; and
+  (b) a quorum of members can simultaneously communicate with each other throughout the meeting.
 (2) All the provisions in this Act relating to the meetings of Te Pūtahi Paoho apply to a meeting held in accordance with this clause.

 ### 6 Quorum